gerritdewitt/Useful-Scripts/munki-import-automations/Autodesk-AutoCAD/ReadMe.md

 1. The Autodesk AutoCAD disk image should be copied to the Munki repository.
 No changes are necessary to the disk image.
 2. We'll programmatically create a *pkginfo* file for the “pkg” (the disk image containing the pkg - the Autodesk AutoCAD disk image).
 The *make-pkginfo.py* script serves this purpose.
    * The *make-pkginfo.py* script will request information about the version and installed path for the AutoCAD app.
-      - This information must be obtained by installing AutoCAD on a test Mac first.
+      - This information should be obtained by installing AutoCAD on a test Mac first.
    * The *make-pkginfo.py* script will request AutoCAD license information.
       - The resulting pkginfo will contain a preinstall script that writes */tmp/acodeAutoCAD2016* with the given license information.
    * The *make-pkginfo.py* script will request a *choice changes XML file*.